 In September, the Libra-Virgo equinox (the center of the Libra plate) is traveling with the Sun, rising in the east in the morning and setting in the west in the evening.
 Imagine the center of the planisphere has the Sun pinned to it for that day, and that’s how it would move across the sky.
 Therefore the constellations near the center of this planisphere are invisible in the daytime sky at that time unless there is a solar eclipse.
 They would be visible directly opposite the Sun at the March equinox.

-Earlier, in 1782, Bode published a small-format atlas based on a Paris edition of Flamsteed (both of these volumes are on display at the National Weather Center).
+Earlier, in 1782, Bode published a small-format atlas based on a Paris edition of Flamsteed (both of these volumes were on display at the National Weather Center).

 The four great celestial atlases of Bayer, Hevelius, Flamsteed and Bode were each distinctive in their artistic style as well in their scientific importance.
 After Bode, this fusion of art and science in celestial atlases ceased, as scientific atlases no longer could print plates large enough to accommodate full-size, artistic depictions of constellation figures.